 There are several other factors that can prolong the swelling and settling of the breast implant.
 Some of these items include the size of the breast implant and if the breast augmentation is done in combination with a breast lift.

-Please discuss your specific breast augmentation recovery with your Board-Certified Plastic Surgeon!
+Please discuss your specific breast augmentation recovery with your Board-Certified Plastic Surgeon or contact us today!